novel-zlood/novel-zlood.github.io/source/_posts/ttarc/ttarc-34.md

 Though Yongpal pouted in dissatisfaction, he soon fell silent at the sizzling sound of the meat.
 When the yanggimori (beef tripe) and yeomtong (beef heart) were done, the delicious aroma wafted from the golden-brown surface.

-While Yongpal was drooling, Shin Elder placed the well-cooked gopchang on the white kimchi and took the first bite.
+While Yongpal was drooling, old man Shin placed the well-cooked gopchang on the white kimchi and took the first bite.

 The fresh juice from the well-cooked meat and the crispy yet chewy texture was amazing.
-Unable to hold back, Shin Elder exclaimed in delight.
+Unable to hold back, old man Shin exclaimed in delight.

 "Wow, thanks to Chang-jin, we're feasting today.
 We can't miss out on alcohol in a place like this.
 Owner, two more bottles of soju!"